fpm-within-docker/fpm-within-docker/README.md

 Centos 5 and 6 images are stuck (and will be probably stuck forever) to fpm 1.4.0 because of system limitations.
 All other images should be updated to the latest FPM version, currently: **1.8.1**.

+## Donate!

+Do you like this project?
+Is it useful to you?
+If you'd like to reward me, donate something from [my wish list](http://amzn.eu/98Ey0a8)

 ## what does this do?

 If you don't want to spend your nights in learning packaging an RPM or a DEB - which is a good idea - FPM can help.